leonidtrubchik/rsschool-cv/cv.md

 * Prototyping (Axure RP, Balsamiq)

 ## Education
-* BSUIR (FINO, Digital marketing, graduation year - 2020)
+* BSUIR (FINO, Digital marketing, graduation year - 2021)
 * Educational Center of HTP Belarus (completed BA course at 2018)
-* Js workshops by Glo Academy

 ## English
-B1.
+A2.
 Freely reading technical literature, speaking is less.
 Study at school, university, took a lessons with a tutor.